 Making game-like things, with love.

-Based on the south coast of the UK, Chock Hoss has been hard at work since pandemic times building Throwdown Champs: a pocket portal to a fitness multiverse.
+Based on the south coast of the UK, Chock Hoss has been hard at work since pandemic times building Threkka: a pocket portal to a fitness multiverse.

-Gleefully mashing together fitness, folklore, and free-to-play, Champs is built to bring the joy of daily movement to everyone.
+Gleefully mashing together fitness, folklore, and free-to-play, Threkka is built to bring the joy of daily movement to everyone.

 exercise your demons